port80labs/git-pivotal/readme.markdown

 ## The workflow

-1. Assign the card to yourself (or have someone assign it to you)
+1. Assign the story to yourself (or have someone assign it to you)
-2. From _master_, `git start <card_type>`, where card\_type is either 'bug', 'chore', 'feature', or the card number.
+2. From _master_, `git start <story_type>`, where story\_type is either 'bug', 'chore', 'feature', or the story number.
 A new branch will be created, and you will be automatically  switched to it.
 The story will also be marked as started.
 3. WRITE ALL THE CODE!, create pull request, merge into master.
 4. `git finish`.
 This will destroy the local and remote branches, and mark the story as finished.

 ### git start - Starting the next available Feature/Bug/Chore

-    git start <card_type>
+    git start <story_type>

-Replace card\_type in the above command to start the next available card in your Pivotal project, e.g.:
+Replace story\_type in the above command to start the next available story in your Pivotal project, e.g.:

     1 git-pivotal:master % git start feature
     Retrieving latest features from Pivotal Tracker for John Wood...